deployphp/docs/hosts.md

 inventory('hosts.yml');
 ~~~

-Here an example of an inventory file `hosts.yml` with the full set of configuration ettings
+Here an example of an inventory file `hosts.yml` with the full set of configuration settings

 ~~~yaml
 domain.com: